Statisitical Learning for Data Mining Project Portfolio

 • Ensemble Learning Techniques for Fair Classification

-• Forecasting Property Valuations in a Mid-Sized U.S. City:A SHAP-Gain Feature Selection and ElasticNet-Ensembled Approach with Optuna-Tuned XGBoost
+• Property Valuations in a Mid-Sized U.S. City:A SHAP-Gain Feature Selection and ElasticNet-Ensembled Approach with Optuna-Tuned XGBoost

 • End-to-End Quant Pipeline for Equity Alphas:SHAP-Pruned Features with ElasticNet Ensembles and Optuna-Tuned Gradient Boosting